rsimon/liiive/README.md

 3. Share your unique room link with others
 4. Collaborate instantly – even without a login

-[liiive.now](https://liiive.now) runs on the same core codebase contained in this repository.
+[liiive.now](https://liiive.now) runs on the same open-source codebase contained in this repository.

 ## 4. Deployment Options